raspberrypilearning/editor-make-a-face/en/step_2.md

 <h2 class="c-project-heading--task">Face shape</h2>

 --- task ---
-➡️ Draw and colour an ellipse.
+➡️ Draw and colour a circle.

 --- /task ---

+An **ellipse** is an oval shape.
+If you specify the same width and height, you will draw a circle.

 Add code to the `draw()` function to set the fill colour in the same way as before using red, green and blue values.

-Then, draw an ellipse (oval) in this colour.
+Then, draw a circle in this colour.

 <div class="c-project-code">